dsebastien/angularConnect2015London/06 Angular 2 Data Flow.md

 * Prefetching

 Tactics:
-* application extensions to the model
+* applications can integrate logic to extend the Tactical model
 * add context to improve UX
   * ...